Research Methods

 Preference

-A common procedure we use in the lab is called the Headturn Preference Procedure.
+.
 In this procedure, a set of words or sounds or sentences is paired with a visual display.
 Whenever the baby looks toward the visual display, the sound plays.
 We can then measure a baby’s interest in what they are hearing by how much they look toward the display.
 Sometimes we are interested in measuring the interest that a baby brings into the lab.
-For example, we can compare how long a baby listens to grammatical English sentences with how long they listen to sentences in which we have swapped words around to make the sentences ungrammatical (bad English) in some way.
+For example, we can compare how long a baby listens to we can compare how long a baby listens to speech that was intended for babies (“infant-directed speech”) with how long they listen to speech that was intended for adults (“adult-directed speech”).
 Other times, we play words, sounds or sentences for the babies for a while and then test their preferences for new sounds based on what they just heard.

 Habituation